MicrosoftDocs/CordovaDocs/cordovadocs/2015/take-further/configure-app.md

 ---
-description: "Tailor your app to specific platforms with images, functions, styles, and configuration files."
+description: " Tailor your app to specific platforms with images, functions, styles, and configuration files."
 title: "Configure your app built with Visual Studio Tools for Apache Cordova | Cordova"
 author: "jmatthiesen"
 ms.prod: "visual-studio-dev14"